-For cities, SCP provides creative approaches to move city-identified sustainability goals forward.
-Cities often face limited resources to investigate sustainability and quality of life issues that are important to their community.
-SCP seeks to reduce those barriers by linking existing graduate and undergraduate courses at St. Thomas to investigate creative solutions and approaches to city-identified projects.
+For communities, SCP provides creative approaches to move community-identified sustainability goals forward.
+Communities often face limited resources to investigate sustainability and quality of life issues that are important to them.
+SCP seeks to reduce those barriers by linking existing graduate and undergraduate courses at St. Thomas to investigate creative solutions and approaches to community-identified projects.

-For faculty, SCP provides curricular and logistical support to integrate experiential and applied learning into existing courses to enrich teaching and student learning.
+For faculty, SCP provides curricular and partnership development and logistical support to integrate experiential and applied learning into existing courses to enrich teaching and student learning.

 For students, SCP provides experiential learning opportunities to engage in real-world issues, develop creative problem solving skills, and to collaboratively advance the common good.